Penn State Health Offers Latest Innovations in Benign Prostatic Hyperplasia Treatment

 A walnut-shaped gland that produces fluid in semen, the prostate wraps around the urethra, the tube that transports urine out of the bladder.
 In BPH, the enlarged prostate compresses the urethra, interfering with urine flow.
 The bladder becomes overworked and may eventually weaken.
 These changes can cause urination problems, including increased frequency or urgency, a delayed, interrupted or weak stream or urinary retention or incontinence.
 As the bladder retains urine, complications such as stones or infections can also occur.

-Initially, patients may simply be watched for worsening symptoms if their condition is not overly bothersome, according to Dr. Jeffrey L. Rosenblum, an assistant professor in the Division of Urology at Penn State College of Medicine.
+Initially, patients may simply be watched for worsening symptoms if their condition is not overly bothersome, according to Dr. Jeffrey L. Rosenblum, an assistant professor in the Department of Urology at Penn State College of Medicine.
 They may be advised to make lifestyle changes, such as limiting liquids before sleep or cutting back on caffeine or alcohol.

 Medications to relax or shrink the prostate, such as alpha blockers, 5-alpha reductase inhibitors or a combination, are the first line of treatment for BPH.
 However, in some patients the medications aren’t effective or can lose their effectiveness over time.
 Patients may also experience side effects such as low blood pressure, dizziness or decreased libido with the drugs.